MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ## Manual backups

 Automated system backups are great, but you should make your own backups before making significant customizations or applying a version update.
 Manual backups may take up to 10 minutes to be ready for restoration.
-Please wait for at least 10 - 15 minutes before attempting to restore your data from a manual backup.
+Wait for at least 10 - 15 minutes before attempting to restore your data from a manual backup.

 ### About manual backups